Peter McCann: LA years

-Nashville Years
+Nashville years

 In 1978 CBS, now Sony Music, purchased his contract from the Fox organization and began a fruitful, 20-year relation with him as a songwriter in Nashville, Tennessee.

-When McCann first moved to Nashville, he didn't know how to read sheet music and had only written songs alone; he didn’t know how to collaborate with others.
+When McCann first moved to Nashville, he didn't know how to read sheet music and had only written songs alone; he didn't know how to collaborate with others.
 He learned quickly enough through a process he dubbed “publisher cross-polarization,” writing with as many people as possible for profit, all “hoping St. Nicholas soon would be there” in the form of a hit song.
-McCann recalled all the writers had the attitude that they “knew how to write a song and didn’t need to practice.
-If you didn’t catch fire, we stopped, and didn’t want to waste energy writing an insufficient song”.
+McCann recalled all the writers had the attitude that they “knew how to write a song and didn't need to practice.
+If you didn't catch fire, we stopped, and didn't want to waste energy writing an insufficient song”.
 McCann first saw the value of collaboration after talking with Walter Becker of Steely Dan in the mid-70s; both signed to ABC at the time.
 Walter played him an original song, "Android Warehouse", and McCann asked him why he needed to write with his partner Donald Fagen, as the song was already good enough.
-Becker answered, “Well, he doesn’t know how to start a song, and I don’t know how to finish one!”
+Becker answered, “Well, I don't know how to start a song, and he doesn't know how to finish one!”

 The first songwriter he collaborated with was Richard Leigh, known for his Grammy Award-winning Country Song “Don't It Make My Brown Eyes Blue” for Crystal Gayle.
 Although the pair were both learned in composition and lyric-writing, Peter was more lyric-oriented, while Richard was more melody-oriented.
 They’d try writing something in the morning; if it were working, they’d have lunch and go back; if not, they’d go out to the bar and complete the next session.
-Eventually, publishers started telling him that he’d “forgotten how to write a bad song.”
+Eventually, publishers started telling him that he'd “forgotten how to write a bad song.”
 Nevertheless, Peter wanted to write great songs, as those were the ones that sold.
 The Leigh-McCann collaboration gleaned the country song “Wall of Tears”, recorded by K.T.
 Oslin and later Frances Black.
-Although it was only a moderate success on the US Country Charts, #40, it was huge in Ireland, where it sold 1 million copies (out of a population of only 3.5 million).
+Although it was only a moderate success on the US Country Charts, No. 40, it was huge in Ireland, where it sold 1 million copies (out of a population of only 3.5 million).